-In the introduction to this article we made reference to certain topics in numerical simulation which offer good opportunities for the development and promotion of meshless techniques.
-With the aim of exploiting these opportunities, an adaptive technique for compressible flow calculations has been developed.
+In the introduction to this article we made reference to certain topics in numerical simulation, which offer good opportunities for the development and promotion of meshless techniques.
+With the aim of exploiting these opportunities, an adaptive FPM for compressible flow calculations has been developed.
 Several test cases involving stationary and non-stationary flow problems have been presented with the purpose of exemplifying the performance of the proposed technique.
-All the examples demonstrate that such adaptive technique is capable of properly resolve the essential flow features, achieving a robust and reliable adaptivity with a very low computational cost.
-Although some numerical tests (of which a few have been reported here) highlight the need for more accurate refinement criteria and an improved treatment of moving discontinuities, the overall performance of the proposed adaptive technique is highly satisfactory and this can be seen as the main achievement of this work.
+All the examples demonstrate that an adaptive FPM is capable of properly resolve the essential flow features, achieving robust and reliable adaptive solutions with a low computational cost.
+Although some numerical tests (of which a few have been reported here) highlight the need for more accurate refinement criteria and an improved treatment of moving discontinuities, the overall performance of the proposed adaptive FPM is highly satisfactory and this can be seen as the main achievement of this work.